Team Rensi Motorsports: Car No. 25 history

 The No. 25 returned for one race in 2009, at ORP with Hamilton Jr. driving.

 In 2010, the No. 25 raced at Richmond and Charlotte with Kelly Bires behind the wheel and Raybestos as the sponsor.

 For 2011, the No. 25 team, with driver Kelly Bires, qualified for the Daytona race, but lack of funding caused them to start and park, only completing a few laps.

 The last time they were seen at a racetrack was at Michigan which was going to be the Nationwide debut for Chad Finley.
 Unfortunately, Finley crashed the car in practice and the team did not have a backup, so they were forced to withdraw.

+Car No. 25 results

 Craftsman Trucks

 Team Rensi began fielding a Craftsman Truck team in 2000, after purchasing equipment from Dale Earnhardt, Inc. Driver Jimmy Hensley drove the mostly unsponsored No. 16 Chevrolet Silverado to a 13th-place finish in points.
 In 2001, Donohue began running the No. 16, but after three races, the team shut down due to sponsorship issues.
 Randy Tolsma drove the No. 61 that year and was tenth in points when his team closed as well due to financial problems.
 He ran one final Truck race for Rensi in 2002 (driven by Butch Miller), finishing 18th in a Marine-sponsored truck at Martinsville Speedway, the last race for Rensi's truck program.